-If you’re sniffling and sneezing your way through allergy season, adding the right air filter to your HVAC system can help improve your home’s air quality and ease your allergy symptoms.
-But deciding which filter to choose can be just as tricky as finding the right allergy medicine.
+Spring is here, and as new blooms turn our worlds brighter, the pollen produced by them can bring us itchy eyes, runny noses, and all-around discomfort.
+If you find yourself sniffling and sneezing your way through allergy season, adding the right air filter to your HVAC system can help improve your home’s air quality and ease your allergy symptoms.
+However, knowing which filter will best reduce allergens in your home is crucial to finding relief.
 Here’s what you need to know before you go shopping.

-These are the flat-panel filters that have been around for years.
-They don’t look fancy, but they’re affordable and won’t restrict airflow in your HVAC system as much as the others.
+In these filters, strands of fiberglass are spun together.
+The most common type of air filter, and the most affordable, these filters are flat panels that have been around for years.
+They don’t look fancy, but they’re affordable, disposable, and won’t restrict airflow in your HVAC system as much as the others while still protecting air conditioners and furnaces from debris.
 However, they’re not great at trapping allergens.
-These filters will capture less than 10% of the pollutants in your home.
-But if you’re allergies aren’t terrible, it’s a small investment to give these a try first.
+These filters will capture less than 10% of the pollutants in your home and are not recommended for people who have respiratory problems.

 Pleated Fiberglass Filter

-The pleated filters have a lot more surface area and will filter 45% of allergens in your home — including pollen, dust mites and pet dander.
-You can even find electrostatic filters made with electrically charged materials that are great at attracting particles.
-The downside is they’re a little bit more expensive and can restrict airflow in your HVAC system.
-This means your system will have to work harder and it’ll be hard to save money on energy costs during allergy season.
+Pleated filters are composed of polyester fibers and cotton folds.
+Typical residential pleated filters have a lot more surface area and can filter 20-50% of allergens in the home depending on rating.
+You can also find electrostatic filters made with electrically charged materials that are great at attracting particles.
+The downside is they are more expensive and can restrict airflow in your HVAC system more so than traditional fiberglass filters.
+This means your system will have to work harder, and it’ll be hard to save money on energy costs during allergy season.
 But test one out and see if the thicker filter changes the way your heating and cooling system works.

 High-Efficiency Particulate Air (HEPA) filters

-These filters are so good that they remove up to 98% of pollutants in the air, but they’re also so thick that they require an extra fan to push air through the filter.
-That’s why HEPA filters have to be incorporated into a whole-house filtration system, like the Trane CleanEffects™ Air Cleaner.
-Filtration systems like this can trap particles down to .1 micron in size.
-And while these filters have the highest cost, they also the biggest impact on improving allergy symptoms.
+These filters can remove up to 98% of pollutants in the air, but they’re also so thick that they require an extra fan to push air through the filter.
+That’s why HEPA filters have to be incorporated into a whole-house filtration system.
+And while these filters have the highest cost among disposable filters, they also have one of the biggest impacts on improving allergy symptoms.

 Before you make your final decision, compare the Clean Air Delivery Rate (CADR) of common filter types.
 You may pay a little more for a higher CADR, but your sinuses will thank you.